cypress-io/cypress-documentation/content/guides/component-testing/testing-angular.md

 ## What's Next?

-We're going to emit an Event from our Stepper component and learn how to test that it was called.
+We're going to emit an event from our Stepper component and learn how to test that it was called.

 <NavGuide prev="/guides/component-testing/mounting-angular" next="/guides/component-testing/events-angular" />